ZihanL1/Lab-Wiki/docs/source/index.rst

 Welcome to Lab Wiki!
 ===================================

+Welcome to the internal documentation of our research group.
-This Lab Wiki contains shared documents and internal resources from our lab.
+Here you'll find shared notes, technical documentation, and internal resources related to our software and research projects.
-For more info about our people, research, and publications, please visit our `official website <https://xinglong-zhang.github.io/>`_.
+To learn more about our team, research, and publications, please visit our `official website <https://xinglong-zhang.github.io/>`_.

 Check out the :doc:`usage` section for further information, including